Petroleum industry in Niger: Exploration

 After more than four years of exploration, Esso and Petronas abandoned the Agadem permit in 2006, judging it economically unprofitable.
 The block thus fell back in the public domain of the State with an estimated 324 million barrels of oil reserves and nearly 10,000,000,000 m3 of gas.
-Unfortunately for the Esso and Petronas venture, the oil prices skyrocketed starting 2007 going from $30 to $147 in 2008.
-The reserves considered meager became more attractive and in 2008, China National Petroleum Corporation through its exploration and development company (CNODC) acquired the permit on the Agadem block.
-As part of the agreement with the government of Niger, CNODC created national branch in Niger (CNPC-NIGER-PETROLEUM SA) and carried out further exploration.
+Unfortunately for the Esso and Petronas venture, oil prices increased starting in 2007 and going from $30 to $147 in 2008.

+The reserves previously considered meager became more attractive and in 2008, China National Petroleum Corporation (CNPC) through its exploration and development company CNODC acquired the permit on the Agadem block.
+As part of the agreement with the government of Niger, CNODC created a national branch in Niger (CNPC-NIGER-PETROLEUM SA) and carried out further exploration.
 Between 2008 and 2012, 76 exploration wells were completed of which 62 have resulted in discoveries.
 This led to an increase of the previous estimates from 324 million to 744 million barrels of oil and 10,000,000,000 m3 to 16,000,000,000 m3 of natural gas reserves.
 In 2013, a second exploration permit was awarded to CNODC with the reserves now estimated as high as 1 billion barrels.
 Since 2012, exploration has intensified with production-sharing contracts signed with international firms from Nigeria, Australia, UK and Bermuda.

 In addition to the Agadem block, the Tenere block, licensed to CNPC, has potential reserves near 1 to 3 billion barrels of resources.

+CNPC holds the Agadem, Tenere and Bilma blocks.
+Sonatrach holds the Kafra block, while UK-based Savannah Energy holds two more blocks.